armbrusl/Lattice-Boltzmann-Method/README.md

 In order for this code to work add the header file (olcPixelGameEngine.h) found at https://github.com/OneLoneCoder/olcPixelGameEngine.
 <br /> <br />

-This program is an Implementation of the LBM Tau 1 algorithm found in:

-Maciej Matyka; Michal Dzikowski 2021.
-Memory-efficient Lattice Boltzmann method of low Reynold number flows.
-Computer Physics Communications 267.

 Three Initial configurations can be chosen:

 initializeLDC = Lid Driven Cavity<br />